CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 Next, navigate to where you installed VERDI on your computer.
 You see the **run.bat** file.
 Its contents are shown in [Figure 4‑1](#Figure4-1).
 If you have previously executed this VERDI installation, just type **run** and press the **Enter** key.
 Otherwise, you may need to customize some of the settings in this file for your configuration.
 If so, edit your run.bat in a text editor such as Notepad.

 <a id=Figure4-1></a>
 Figure 4‑1.
-Starting VERDI in Windows
+Starting VERDI in Windows<br>
 <img src="media/image007.png"/>

 VERDI_HOME needs to point to the directory where VERDI is installed, which is also the directory containing the run.bat file.
-In this figure VERDI is installed in the directory C:\\VERDI\\VERDI\_1.6alpha.
+In this figure VERDI is installed in the directory C:\VERDI\VERDI_1.6alpha.

 JAVADIR needs to point to the directory where your JRE7 is installed.
-In this figure JRE7 is installed in the jre1.7.0 directory under the VERDI\_HOME directory.
+In this figure JRE7 is installed in the jre1.7.0 directory under the VERDI_HOME directory.
 If you are using a JRE in a different location on your computer, change the path in your run.bat file.

 All other locations are specified relative to the VERDI_HOME or the JAVADIR, so you should not need to change any of those.